ncatlab/nlab-content/pages/4/7/5/5/15574/content.md

 Clearly, these remarks can not do justice to the richness and subtlety of Hegel's logic and should only serve as canvas against which to get a better grasp of Lawvere's conceptual translation.
 The points to keep in mind from this view are:

-* Aufhebung is a _pervasive_ concept: although Lawvere proposes only mathematical definitions for two terms of Hegel's logic, namely _unity of opposites_ and _Aufhebung_, these are in fact the key terms and go already far in a reconstruction of the whole edifice!
+* Aufhebung is a _pervasive_ concept: although Lawvere proposes only mathematical definitions for two terms of Hegel's logic, namely _[[unity of opposites]]_ and _Aufhebung_, these are in fact the key terms and go already far in a reconstruction of the whole edifice!

 * Aufhebung unites _determinateness_ with annihilation of being.
-These recur at the mathematical level as the correspondance between being-being a sheave, annihilation -being the adjoint opposite of sheaf (anti-sheaf), and the determination of Aufhebung as being the least (=the Leibnizian best) level of being simultaneously a sheaf and an anti-sheaf.
+These recur at the mathematical level as the correspondance between being-being a sheaf, annihilation -being the adjoint opposite of sheaf (anti-sheaf), and the determination of Aufhebung as being the least (=the Leibnizian best) level of being simultaneously a sheaf and an anti-sheaf.

 ## Lawvere's path to _Aufhebung_

->In early 1985, while I was studying the foundations of homotopy theory, it occurred to me that the explicit use of a certain simple categorical structure might serve as a link between mathematics and philosophy. ([Lawvere 1996](#Lawvere96), p.167)
+> In early 1985, while I was studying the foundations of homotopy theory, it occurred to me that the explicit use of a certain simple categorical structure might serve as a link between mathematics and philosophy. ([Lawvere 1996](#Lawvere96), p.167)

 ## Extracting the rational kernel